DimitrisMaskalidis/Python-2.7-Project-001-4-11-2019-Best-Gamers-of-the-week./README.md

        c.
 It prints the 10 Best players of the week when they write "END" at the nickname of the player.

-3. It repeats 1 and 2 for a period of 52 weeks and at the end it prints the scores and the names of the 10 best players of that year.
+3. Repeat 1 and 2 for a period of 52 weeks and at the end it prints the scores and the names of the 10 best players of that year.

 A2.